 Despite the many different shapes and sizes of nipples, the only thing you can change with most breast pumps is the diameter of the tunnel that your nipple is sucked into.

 Pumps don’t really take into account your nipple shape (inverted, flatter, rounder, longer), or how your nipple responds to the pump suction – whether it is elastic (stretches a lot) or fibrous (doesn’t stretch much).
-We made Milkdrop cushions for this reason, but more on that later.
+We made Milkdrop pumps and cushions for this reason, but more on that later.

 > How do I know if my flange size is too small?